apiel/isomor/Docs/WebSocket.md

 ### Push

-WebSocket provide full-duplex communication, so you can push data from the server to the client.
-The context share a `push` function to send data to the server.
+WebSocket provide full-duplex communication, so you can push data from the server to the client. `WsContext` share a `push` function to send data to the server.
 Example of server function:

 ```ts
 // This function will send the server time every second